I am from there. I am from here.

 I have two names, which meet and part,

 and I have two languages.

 I forget which of them I dream in.

 – Mahmoud Darwish

 Hello, salam!
-We are Mojdeh & Yasmina and we would like to welcome you to our little corner of the web.
+We are Mojdeh, Meltem and Rania.
+We would like to welcome you to our little corner of the web.
 What follows is a little introduction of who we are, what we do and why we do it.

 What do we do and why do we do it?

 Our blog sheds lights on books written by marginalized groups, whether it’d be based on ethnicity, gender or sexuality.
-Ours is not a mere display of diverse books, but we aim to be as inclusive as possible when it comes to the correct representation of people living in the margins.
+We don’t merely want to display diverse books, but we aim to be as inclusive as possible when it comes to the correct representation of people living in the margins.

-So here we are, creating a space for those who would like to see themselves represented.
-For those who are looking to broaden their horizon and perspective.
-This is for those who did not see themselves represented in textbooks or required reading.
+With that growth, also our team changed.
+Meltem and Rania joined to bring you amazing content.
+So, this is for those who are looking to broaden their horizon and perspective.
+And most importantly, for those who did not see themselves represented in textbooks or required reading.